MaaAssistantArknights/MaaAssistantArknights/docs/en-us/protocol/base-scheduling-schema.md

                     "06:00"
                 ]
             ],
-            "duration": 360,        // Work duration (in minutes), reserved field, currently not used.
+            "duration": 360,        // Work duration (in minutes), reserved field, currently unused.
 In the future, there may be reminders or automatic shift changes when the time comes
             "Fiammetta": {          // Which operator is using "Fiammetta", optional, not required if not in use "enable": true,     // Whether to use "Fiammetta", optional, default is true "target": "巫恋",   // Target operator, which is obtained through OCR and needs to be passed in the name of the operator in the corresponding client language
                 "order": "pre",     // Whether to use it before or after the entire shift change, optional, with a value range of "pre" / "post", default is "pre"
             },
             "drones": {              // For using drones.
 Optional.
 If not specified, drones won't be used.
                 "enable": true,      // Whether to use drones.
 Optional.
-Default is true.
+The default is true.
                 "room": "trading",   // Which type of room to use drones for.
 Possible values: "trading" / "manufacture" "index": 1,          // The index of the room to use drones for.
 Corresponds to the tab on the left.
 Possible values: [1, 5].
                 "rule": "all",       // Usage rules.
 Reserved field.
 Currently unused, but may be used in the future to support plug-ins and other operations.